molds/molds/doc/README.txt

        The default value of the "electronic_state" is 0.
 That is, electronic ground state is default.

-      "line_return_times" means the times of turnback of the line-search.
+      "line_search_times" means the times of line-search trials.
-      The default value of the "line_return_times" is 10.
+      The default value of the "line_search_times" is 50.

       "steep_step" means the number of steps of the steepest descent.
       The default value of the "steep_step" is 50.